 We may change this privacy notice from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.
 We encourage you to check this privacy notice for changes whenever you visit our website or webstore –

-The Olympus Eyewear Group Ltd and our Data Protection Officer
+Olympus Eyewear Holdings Ltd and our Data Protection Officer

-We’re the Olympus Eyewear Group, Leicester, LE1 6RP.
+We are Olympus Eyewear Holdings, Leicester, LE1 6XF.
 We are a data controller of your personal data.
 The company or companies which provide your product or service are named at the start of these terms and conditions.

 We have a dedicated data protection officer (“DPO”).
 You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO or going to Contact Us.